lasseoe/visitcph/README.md

 * [Brønnum](https://bronnumcph.dk/)

 I've deliberately left out Sky Bar at the AC Hotel Bella Sky, while the location and view is fantastic, the cocktails are not.
+Note: Sky Bar appears to be closed until June.